idrice24/mns/README.md

 # Coding
 ## Precondition
 1. Angular CLI **version 10 or higher**
-1. Understand scripting for Automation ?@Idrice ask question
+1. Understand scripting for Automation
-1. Understand Markdown for documentation ?@Idrice ask question
+1. Understand Markdown for documentation

 ## Development process for client
 1. Create new branch or fork